FlawlessNa/Legends/README.md

   - [x] Rebuffing from Leechers
   - [ ] Ultimate Cast failsafe - check if MP has changed by at least X%
   - [ ] Enhanced telecasting
-  - [ ] Rework on focus lock in a multi-client context
   - [ ] Multi-client blockers/parsers

 ### Generators